Need Substance Abuse Help?

 A: Aid in Recovery has strict rules when it comes to keeping your information confidential.
 Aid in Recovery must comply with the Federal Confidentiality Regulations and the Health Insurance Portability and Accountability Act standards in order to keep your privacy safe.

 How fast can I get into a substance abuse treatment facility?

 A: Our skilled representatives strive to have you in a treatment facility the same day.
 Our dedicated agents work hard around the clock to provide our clients with viable treatment options in a timely manner.
 We are here to help you find a licensed treatment provider able to address both your substance abuse needs as well as any underlying co-occurring issues.
-Feel free to contact our substance abuse hotline at 1-800-910-3734.
+Feel free to contact our substance abuse toll free line at 1-800-910-3734.
 Our representatives are available to take your call 24 hours a day, 7 days a week to assist you in finding a treatment program suitable for your specific needs.

 How much does drug and alcohol treatment cost?

 A: The cost for addiction treatment can vary based on the type of treatment you will need and how long your stay will be.
 We cannot determine the total cost of treatment for your rehabilitation as each person’s journey to sobriety has unique medical and psychological needs, however, we can provide you with information as to what your carrier may contribute towards treatment following an insurance verification.
 To help you make an informed decision we can verify your insurance, fast and free.
 You also have the option to self-pay if you do not have insurance.

 How do I know if I have an alcohol